Geotechnical Engineer Remote & Hybrid Only Jobs in North Carolina

 • 90+ days ago

-Education and Licensure Bachelor's degree in civil engineering or engineering geology. (required) Masters or Ph.D. in civil or geotechnical engineering or engineering geology....
+Education and Licensure Bachelor's degree in civil or geotechnical engineering. (required) Advanced degree in civil or geotechnical engineering. (preferred) Professional registration (i.e., P.E.)...

 Demographic Data for North Carolina